i05nagai/memorandum/language/english.md

 * splendid
 * bestow
 * confer
+    * to exchange ideas on a particular subject, often in order to reach a decision on what action to take:
+    * I need some time to confer with my lawyer.
+    * to give an official title, honour, or advantage to someone:
 * gun-toting
     * carrying and using a gun usually for criminal purposes.
 * narcotiic